 During the rainy days we also explored the downtown, doing a little shopping and sampling the local cuisine.
 Turns out that Prince George can satisfy pretty much any foodie’s craving – something that we hadn’t had the luxury in indulging in for much of our trip!
 Like wood-fired pizza at Butella Burning, gourmet Mediterranean food at Cimo’s, and great craft beers at Crossroads Brewing and Trench Brewing.

-We toured Crossroads Brewing, who had recently opened in the location of an old car dealership, and enjoyed learning about and tasting these craft beers of the north.
+We toured Crossroads Brewing, which had recently opened in the location of an old car dealership, and enjoyed learning about and tasting these craft beers of the north.

 Cottonwood Island Park

-When the weather broke we also visited a few parks of the town, such as Cottonwood Island.
+When the weather broke we also visited a few parks in the town, such as Cottonwood Island.

 Northern Lights Estate Winery

-Prince George is located at the confluence of two rivers, the mighty Fraser River that provided transport over the years to the pacific ocean, and the Nechako River that flows from the coastal mountain range.
+Prince George is located at the confluence of two rivers, the mighty Fraser River which provided transport over the years to the pacific ocean, and the Nechako River which flows from the coastal mountain range.